sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 }
 ```

-This tactic is call double-checked locking.
+This tactic is called double-checked locking.

 ### Double-checked locking is broken

 However, this code is not guaranteed to work.

 `helper = new Helper()` is not an atomic operation,
-it consists multiple instructions allocating space, initializing fields of the object,
+it consists of multiple instructions allocating space, initializing fields of the object,
 and assigning address to `helper`.

 In order to show what is really happening there,